vmware/container-service-extension/docs/ENT-PKS.md

 **Granting rights to Tenants and Users:**

-Below steps of granting rights is required only if [RBAC feature](/RBAC.html) is turned on.
+Below steps of granting rights are required only if [RBAC feature](/RBAC.html) is turned on.

 ```sh
 * vcd right add "{cse}:CSE NATIVE DEPLOY RIGHT" -o tenant1